PetersBas/PetersBas.github.io/index.md

 [LinkedIn](https://www.linkedin.com/in/bas-peters-b26ba3a/) | [Google Scholar](https://scholar.google.ca/citations?user=gPVDmBEAAAAJ&hl=en&oi=ao) | [GitHub](https://github.com/PetersBas)

 Hi!
 I am a visiting assistant professor in the [mathematics department at Emory University](https://www.math.emory.edu/home/).
 Previously, I worked for [Computational Geosciences Inc.](http://www.compgeoinc.com).
 I was a graduate student in the [SLIM](http://slim.gatech.edu) group at the University of British Columbia (currently at Georgia Tech).

 My research interests include

-*i*) computational methods to design and train neural networks for large scale inputs *ii)* constrained optimization for the regularization of inverse problems and neural networks;
+- computational methods to design and train neural networks for large scale inputs
+- constrained optimization for the regularization of inverse problems and neural networks
-*iii*) reinforcement learning & optimal control
+- reinforcement learning & optimal control
-*iv*) applications in the geosciences and remote sensing.
+- applications in the geosciences and remote sensing

 ## Teaching